 10/30 patients had used dry mouth lozenges and liked them enough to use them again.

 The remaining 19 patients had never used a dry mouth lozenge before, and ~80% (15 patients) of them said they would be willing to try them.
 The other ~20% (4 patients) were happy with the product they were using already.

 From further questioning my patients, some didn’t even know that lozenges were an option, and they were unaware of all the different dry mouth products on the market.
 They were only using one or two products that had been recommended to them or not using anything at all.

 The main takeaways;

 Dry mouth is extremely common, with many people suffering in silence.

-The products that are the most popular are mouth sprays and gum.
+The most popular products are mouth sprays (here is one linked on Amazon) and gum.
 Lozenges work best for those who have diminished saliva, with still enough to dissolve the lozenge.

-For people who had more severe dry mouth, the lozenges were not a good fit.
+The lozenges were not a good fit for people with more severe dry mouths.
 This is because the lozenge needs SOME moisture in the mouth to start to dissolve and work.